mendix/docs/content/en/docs/appstore/modules/snowflake/_index.md

 The REST SQL connector requires an additional step to transform data rows received from the REST SQL API into Mendix objects.
 For more information, see [Snowflake REST SQL Connector](/appstore/connectors/snowflake/snowflake-rest-sql/).

+##### 2.2.1.1 Role Base Access Control (RBAC)

+For information about using Snowflake's role-based access control in a Mendix application, see [Role-based Access Control](/appstore/modules/snowflake/snowflake-rbac/).

-### 2.3 Mendix Data Loader
+### 2.3 Ingesting Mendix Data into Snowflake

 The [Mendix Data Loader](https://app.snowflake.com/marketplace/listing/GZTDZHHIDJ/mendix-data-loader), available from the [Snowflake Marketplace](https://app.snowflake.com/marketplace), aids in ingesting Mendix data into Snowflake.
 The application is deployed in your Snowflake environment and interacts with the configured Mendix apps to ingest data that is exposed using an [Published OData Service](/refguide/published-odata-services/).

-### 2.4 Role Base Access Control (RBAC)

-For information about using Snowflake's role-based access control in a Mendix application, see [Role-based Access Control](/appstore/modules/snowflake/snowflake-rbac/).

 ## 3 Documents in This Category